slotling/ml-with-images/README.md

 - LR adjustments [0.001 and 0.01] (no change)
 - LR schedulers [cosine, cosine with repeats, exponential decay] (no change)

+None of which surpassed more than 40% val acc

 ### Approaching 60% val acc
+Searching the right hyperparameters in the following:
+- Data augmentation layers [cutout/mixup/cutmix]
+- Batch normalization
+- Dropout layers
+- Global average pooling
+- Label smoothing
+- Focal loss
+- Other LR schedules [ReduceLROnPlateu]

+Utilizing Hyperband tuning

 ### Transfer learning